We want to be healthy. We want to be in shape. But face it, we also want a double cheeseburger and an extra-large pepperoni pizza.

 To sum up, clean dieting involves choosing whole foods to form a diet that is well-balanced in terms of nutrients, vitamins, minerals, and calories.

-This diet is usually comprised of fruits, vegetables, complex carbohydrates, lean protein, healthy fats, and are low in processed sugars, refined carbohydrates, and trans and saturated fats.
+This diet is usually comprised of fruits, vegetables, complex carbohydrates, lean protein, healthy fats, and is low in processed sugars, refined carbohydrates, and trans and saturated fats.
 Hence, despite the lower calorie consumption, you would not be shortchanging yourself of vitamins and minerals.

 The low-calorie consumption would leave your body in a calorie deficit, ensuring that you will shed excess fat over time.
 As such, you can be confident that the weight loss is not due to merely a loss in water weight but a loss in fat mass.